anybox/anybox.recipe.odoo/doc/contributing.rst

 The corresponding builders are those whose name starts with ``recipe-`` or ``stable-recipe-`` in the `builders list
 <http://buildbot.anybox.fr/builders>`_.

+.. note:: the `integration tests`_ mentioned above are executed in
+          particular during this process, currently in the ``recipe-7.0-postgresql-9.2`` builder.

 Some builds may appear to be broken because of tests failures been pushed by upstream in OpenERP itself or in the tested addons, but it's